FWest98/HSTS-IIS-Module/README.md

 The 'buildinstaller' task will build all of the sub-components and then build the installer.
 It will output the installer to installer/build/bin.

+### A note on Strong Name Signing ###
+The manager DLL must be signed in order to be installed into the Global Assembly Cache.
+It is a security issue to publish the private key used to sign the DLL which presents a bit of an issue.
+I wanted to ensure that the build process was as simple as possible so the instructions above will build the extension using a key that is included in the project and is therefore insecure.
+If you wish to build it with your own strong name key use the following commands:

+1. gradlew compileCS -Psnk=YourSNKFile.snk
+2. Locate the public key token of the generated file (you can use 'sn.exe -T path/to/file.dll' in the .NET SDK)
+3. gradlew buildinstaller -PmanagerHash=YourHash

+Note: the official downloads of the project are signed with a secure key, not the one included in the project.
+It is sad that others cannot build exactly the same artifacts that are downloaded from the project site, but this is the best compromise I could come up with.

 ## Justification ##
 Whilst it is simple to add a custom header to an IIS site, there is no simple way to add the HSTS header in a way that is compliant with the draft specification (RFC 6797).
 Specifically from section 7.2: